Virginia officer indicted over fatal shooting of mentally ill black man

 An attorney for Latham's family told the network: "They are looking for justice for their son.
 They are pleased the grand jury found there is sufficient evidence to indict, but they know there is still work to be done."

-In a statement to the station, Norfolk Police Chief Michael Goldsmith urged the public to withhold judgement as the case plays out.
+In a statement to the station, Norfolk Police Chief Michael Goldsmith urged the public to withhold judgment as the case plays out.

 Norfolk Mayor Paul Fraim told reporters that Edington remained on the job but was on administrative leave.